-Today, the linguistic formula “Have [whatever] - Will [do something]” is firmly cemented into our language.
+Today, the linguistic formula “Have X [some work tool] - Will Y [do something]” is firmly cemented into our language.

 He tried to make sure he only worked for people who were on the right side of some issue or problem.
-And, he also tried to settle things without violence if he could.
+And, he tried to settle things without violence if he could.

-When he wasn’t working, he lived the life of a fancily-dressed dude in San Francisco.
+When he wasn’t working, Paladin lived the life of a fancily-dressed dude in San Francisco.

 “Have Gun Will Travel.
-Wire Paladin.
-San Francisco.”

-Any messages that came for him would usually be delivered by the other regular character in the series, Hey Boy.
-Hey Boy was a Chinese bellhop at Paladin’s residence, the Carlton Hotel, and kind of an on-call gofer for Paladin.
+Any messages that came for Paladin would usually be delivered by the other regular character in the series, Hey Boy (played by actor Kam Tong).

 • “Life Is Just A Bowl Of Cherries.” - Hit song from the stage show George White’s Scandals of 1931, which opened at the Apollo Theatre in New York City on September 14, 1931.